 History and Controversy Yull Brown has been a controversial figure for years even after his death in 1998.
 Yull Brown was born in Bulgaria as Ilya Velbov.
 Brown made his mark in life after moving to Australia and taking on a job as a laboratory technician.
 Yull Brown developed a way to electrolyze water into HHO gas in an exact stoichiometric mix that allowed the substance to be used for welding.
-Ten years before Brown made his discoveries in Australia, William A. Rhodes, an American filed for international patents for a similar method of creating HHO gas (or oxyhydrogen or hydroxy as it is sometimes called) that would also be used in the welding industry.
-But unlike Rhodes, Brown was a heavy promoter of what he called "Brown's Gas" and in honor of his work, many people still use this name today.
+Ten years before Brown made his discoveries in Australia, William A. But unlike Rhodes, Brown was a heavy promoter of what he called "Brown's Gas" and in honor of his work, many people still use this name today.
 Brown travelled around Australia, then the United States with what is called a traveling road show, promoting his device and gaining investors.
-But, whether or not Yull Brown lived up to his own hype is not important.
+Those who have researched Brown take issue with his claims to have been an electrical engineer while in Bulgaria, saying he was rather at the more lowly position of electrician.
+Also, at issue is whether or not Brown's gas worked as advertised in the welding industry.